Skip advert

 These engines also dictate the trim level you must have, because the less potent version is only offered with the entry-level SE Technology, while the more powerful choice becomes available in SE L and SportLine trims.
 Automatic versions get mild-hybrid tech to improve fuel economy by as much as 4mpg over the manual gearbox option that goes without.

 Diesel choices come in the form of a pair of 2.0-litre turbocharged units that produce either 114bhp and 300Nm or 148bhp and 360Nm.
-The latter makes that peak torque figure from just 1,600rpm, offering excellent real-world flexibility.
+The latter makes that peak torque figure from just 1,600rpm, offering excellent real-world pulling power.
 In this instance, the lower-powered unit has a six-speed manual transmission, while the latter is equipped with a DSG automatic.

 At the top of the Octavia range sits the hotter vRS.
 In its latest incarnation, this version is more powerful than ever before, producing 262bhp from its turbocharged four-cylinder EA888 petrol engine.
 Peak torque is 370Nm, all of which is sent to the front wheels via a seven-speed DSG gearbox.